menu

 Compared to the rest of the country, citizens of Wellington spend much less time in their cars: on average, their commute to work is only 15.26 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Wellington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Wellington doesn't have a public transportation system that people use for their commute.

 The per capita income in Wellington in 2022 was $23,443, which is low income relative to Utah and the nation.
 This equates to an annual income of $93,772 for a family of four.
 However, Wellington contains both very wealthy and poor people as well.